rahulhind123/project_supportwhale/readme_mysql.txt

 Application
 ++++++++++++++++++++++
 Application structure is based on Controller -> Service -> Repository pattern.
-My Sql database is used and sample data is preloaded from 'data.sql' file in classpath on application start.
+My Sql database is used and sample data is preloaded from 'sql/mysql_b_data.sql' file in classpath on application start.

 ++++++++++++++++++++++